 Are Fat Pugs Unhealthy?

-Unfortunately, having a few extra pounds will only make these problems worse.
+Unfortunately, having a few extra pounds will only make their problems worse.
 As you might guess, a fat Pug will get hotter even faster.

 And, combined with a Pug’s inability to cool herself properly, this can result in overheating very quickly.